Studying Thai in Thailand: Learn a Language and Live for a Year Abroad

 Schools and Language Programs

 There are hundreds of schools around Thailand which offer language courses and education visas for foreigners.
 The majority of schools in Bangkok, Chiang Mai, Phuket, and Pattaya, but there are some in smaller cities, as well.
-Prices range from $600-1000 for 200 hours of study and a one-year education visa, but due to changes in the requirements for the study visa schools will likely begin to offer 400 hours of study and a one-year visa, for perhaps $1200-2000.
+Prices range from $1200-$2000 for the language study hours necessary for a one-year Non-Immigrant visa.

 You’ll do most of your studying in group classes with about 6-12 other students.
 Most Thai teachers can speak English fairly well; they can explain the grammar and vocabulary, if necessary.
 In some schools, students learn speaking before writing, while in other schools speaking, listening, reading, and writing are taught at the same time.

 Schools in Bangkok include: The Knowledge, Pro Language, Walen, Language Express, AUA, and AAA.
 Some of these schools also have branches in other cities around Thailand, but as of yet there’s no clear leader in the market.
 There are hundreds of different schools throughout Thailand.